bright-dev/bright/doc/source/runtime.rst

 ---------------------------------------------
 Isotopic Sensitivity Study (-m, --delta-mass)
 ---------------------------------------------
-Char allows for the inital isotopic vector to be perturbed on a per-isotope basis.
+Char allows for the initial isotopic vector to be perturbed on a per-isotope basis.
-However, in general, pertubing all isotopes in not desirable because most isotopes do not have a significant impact on the reactivity of the core.
+However, in general, perturbing all isotopes in not desirable because most isotopes do not have a significant impact on the reactivity of the core.

-Still, for more complex reactors with a large number of input isotopics, determining which nuclides to perturb is not immeadiately appearent.
-For exmaple, in an typical light water reactor, U-235 is the isotope to perturb.
+Still, for more complex reactors with a large number of input isotopics, determining which nuclides to perturb is not immediately apparent.
+For example, in an typical light water reactor, U-235 is the isotope to perturb.
 However, in a given fast reactor setup the answer is less obvious.